the-zammers/giga/DEVLOG.md

 ### 2024-01-07 - refactoring and prettying
-Improved general aesthetic and learned more about ncurses (1 hour) Split program into multiple files and entirely refactored code (2 hours)
+Improved general aesthetic and learned more about ncurses (1 hour) Split program into multiple files and entirely refactored code (2 hours) Added more key functionality and rewrote code (45 min) Implemented half a config file (4 hours)

 ## Raymond Zhang